“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 1. Eating low-fat foods

 Yeah.
 Don't do it.
 I know that we've been told to avoid fat since we were children, but the time has come to smash that rule.
 Eat full fat cheese.
-Eat that skin off of your chicken.
-Drown your broccoli in butter.
-Yes, all of it.
+Enjoy the crispy skin on your chicken.
+Add butter to your broccoli.

 2. Not replacing electrolytes

 On Keto, we tend to drink more water since it is dispelled so quickly.
 When this happens, electrolytes are excreted through the urine and it's VERY important to replenish them.
 Use broth and liberally salt your food (even your water if you like).

 Failure to replenish electrolytes could result in the dreaded Keto flu, so be sure to hit the daily recommended levels.

 This one is very important.
 Remember, you are human.
 Changing from a lifestyle of processed junk and no exercise to a completely Keto and active lifestyle are opposite ends of the extremes.
 Choose one or the other to focus on first.
 You don't want to get burnt out in such a small amount of time.